 3. Get the Right Ammo and Stick to it as Much as Possible

-When you get the best ammo, stick to it as much as possible.
+Once you find the best ammo for you, stick to it as much as possible.
 Using particular ammo improves your proficiency.

 You also want to practice loading your ammo.
 This will make your loading a routine and make it faster for you to reload.